tristanlangford/MakersAirBnB/README.md

 As a property owner,
 so that I can control who books my property,
 I would like to be able to confirm before booking

+As a propert owner
+so that I can choose between multiple booking requests, My property should remain avialable until I've confirmed a request.

 As a property owner,
 so that that I make loads of money,